ICAMS/lammps-user-pace/README.md

 ## Installation:

-Before the multispecies PACE will be merged into main branch of the official LAMMPS repository, you could get the unofficial version of LAMMPS from [here](https://github.com/yury-lysogorskiy/lammps)
+You could get the supported version of LAMMPS from [GitHub repository](https://github.com/lammps/lammps)

 ### Build with `make`